jrnl-org/jrnl/docs/encryption.md

 ## Manual Decryption

-Should you ever want to decrypt your journal manually, you can do so with any program that supports the AES algorithm in CBC.
+The easiest way to decrypt your journal is with `jrnl --decrypt`, but if you would like to decrypt your journal manually, you can do so with any program that supports the AES algorithm in CBC.
 The key used for encryption is the SHA-256 hash of your password.
 The IV (initialization vector) is stored in the first 16 bytes of the encrypted file.
 The plain text is encoded in UTF-8 and